angelcymak/Resources/NGS.md

 ## If you already have VCF files:

-1. Quality control, a good post about it:
+1. Quality control, a post:
 http://www.cureffi.org/2012/10/17/descriptive-statistics-and-quality-control-on-variants/

 2. Annotate, manipulate, query variants using Variant tools (vtools)